hsemple/qgis_tutorials/source/thematic_mapping.rst

    :alt: Histogram

-12. Next to Legend Format, the %1 - %2 lets you control how you want the lower and upper numbers to appear in the legend. %1 is the lower number and %2 is the upper number.
-Precision controls the number of decimal places that will appear in the legend while the Trim option removes excess trailing zeroes.
+12. Next to Legend Format, %1 - %2 lets you control how you want the lower and upper numbers to appear in the legend. %1 is the lower number and %2 is the upper number.
+"Precision" controls the number of decimal places that will appear in the legend while the Trim option removes excess trailing zeroes.

-13. Click OK and see the map in the main QGIS window.
+13. Click OK and view the map in the main QGIS window.
 This map definitely conveys a lot more useful information that just numbers in a table.

 .. image:: img/mapping_attributes5.png